How to track and optimize nursing hours per patient day (HPPD)

 Why should facilities track the HPPD?

-Tracking the HPPD is fundamental to facilities for different reasons, such as the following:
+Tracking HPPD is fundamental to healthcare to address crucial administrative issues, such as the following:

-• Maximize performance: HPPD can help facilities improve their workforce management.
-Facilities can analyze unit nurse staffing levels and make adjustments when necessary.
+• Maximize performance: HPPD can help facilities improve workforce management by informing the analysis of unit nurse staffing levels.

-• Comply with regulations: Government or state regulations may require facilities to meet HPPD ratios.
-For example, California has a staffing ratio law that requires facilities to have minimum staffing levels in each hospital unit.
+• Comply with regulations: Government or state regulations may require facilities to meet HPPD staffing levels or nurse-patient ratios.
 Staffing ratios directly impact HPPD.

 How to manage your facility’s nursing HPPD